Child art: Scribbling

 From about their first birthday children achieve the fine motor control to handle a crayon.
 At first they scribble.
 The youngest child scribbles with a series of left and right motions, later up, down and then circular motions are added.
 The child appears to get considerable pleasure from watching the line or the colours appear.
 Often however children do not pay attention to the edges of the page and the lines go beyond the confines of the page.
 Children are often also interested in body painting and, given the opportunity, will draw on their hands or smear paint on their faces.

 Later, from about their second birthday, controlled scribbling starts.
 Children produce patterns of simple shapes: circles, crosses and star-bursts.
 They also become interested in arrangement and can produce simple collages of coloured paper, or place stones in patterns.
 Once children have established controlled scribbling they begin to name their scribbles.

 Pre-symbolism

 From about age three, the child begins to combine circles and lines to make simple figures.
-At first, people are drawn without a body and with arms emerging directly from the head.
+At first, people are drawn without a body and with limbs emerging directly from the head.
 The eyes are often drawn large, filling up most of the face, and hands and feet are omitted.
 At this stage it may be impossible to identify the subject of the art without the child's help.

 Later drawings from this stage show figures drawn floating in space and sized to reflect the child's view of their importance.
 Most children at this age are not concerned with producing a realistic picture.